Phone: 631.332.2213

 If you or a loved one are dealing with porn addiction, with or without sexual dysfunction, I can help your coupleship.

 Patrick Carnes is a well-known expert in the field of sex addiction and has developed various frameworks and strategies for recovery.
-One of his notable contributions is the "30 Tasks of Recovery," which outline a comprehensive approach to overcoming sex addiction.
+One of his notable contributions is the "30 Tasks of Recovery," which outlines a comprehensive approach to overcoming sex addiction.
 These tasks are designed to help individuals address underlying issues, develop healthier coping mechanisms, and rebuild their lives in a more fulfilling way.

 Here is a summary of the tasks: